 Due to their Perceiving trait, ENFPs tend to be naturally accepting of new situations.
 They crave experience and opportunity, typically welcoming positive change.

-ENFPs need to seek to understand what brings stress to one another and should try to avoid causing it when possible.
+ENFP types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 ENFPs should spend time working closely with one another, avoiding private or isolated workspaces.